 We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Choosing the best bike rack for your car, SUV, or pickup truck can be a daunting task.
 Fortunately, we regularly test the best bike racks out on the road, and with more than 20 years of experience, our expertise is impossible to match.
 From premium hitch-mounted racks from Thule, Yakima and 1UP USA, to budget friendly trunk-mounted options from Saris, we test them all.
-Read on to discover our top bike rack picks of 2023.
+Read on to discover the top bike rack of 2025.

-- Best Overall Hitch Rack: Thule T2 Pro XTR
+- Best Hitch Bike Rack: Thule T2 Pro XTR

-- Best Budget Hitch Rack: Swagman XCT2 Tilt
+- Best Budget Hitch Bike Rack: Swagman XCT2 Tilt

-- Highest Quality: 1UP USA Heavy Duty Double
+- Highest Quality Bike Rack: 1UP USA Heavy Duty Double

 How We Choose the Best Bike Racks